 Having a good design system in place can help.
 When you define a global system with coordinated design and component standards (as well as a pattern library), it provides guardrails for product teams and brands.
 This helps eliminate issues like visual noise and excessive marketing imagery, and puts focus on what matters from a brand perspective: your logo, brand colors, and the exact information that the HCPs in your audience are looking for.

-6) Think critically about how you measure success
+6) Think critically about how you measure the success of your HCP engagement strategy

 As you implement a regular research cadence, pair the findings with measurement goals to determine the success of your efforts.
-You can use analytics, event tracking, heat mapping, and usability testing to continually measure engagement with HCPs, implement research-based solutions, and improve over time.
+You can use analytics, event tracking, heat mapping, and usability testing to continually measure HCP engagement, implement research-based solutions, and improve over time.

 Make sure you’re establishing goals that are tied to the information or content type you’re measuring and the job-to-be-done.
 This will help you measure for true engagement and not just empty KPIs.

-For example, if an HCP is looking for dosing information, and they navigate to the manufacturer site, find what they need, and quickly leave, this interaction can be considered a “win.”
-Don’t make the mistake of assuming that metrics like longer time on site mean “better” engagement if your goal is to give HCPs quick and efficient access to the content they need.
+For example, if a healthcare provider is looking for dosing information, and they navigate to the manufacturer site, find what they need, and quickly leave, this interaction can be considered a “win.”
+Don’t make the mistake of assuming that metrics like longer time on site mean “better” engagement if your goal is to give healthcare providers quick and efficient access to the content they need.

 Engage with HCPs when and where they need pharmaceutical information

-Like many people, HCPs have access to more digital tools, information, and resources than ever before—and they’re in need of timely, easy-to-find digital information that can help them work better with their patients.
-Pharmaceutical brands like you have an opportunity to improve your reputation among HCPs, increase trust, and provide the most relevant content to your audience—positioning you as a leader in your field.
+Pharma companies like you have an opportunity to improve your reputation among HCPs, increase trust, and provide the most relevant content to your audience—positioning you as a leader in your field.
 You can get there by listening to the voice of the people you serve and making your digital experience a business priority.
+The right HCP engagement strategies can transform the way you do business.

 Send us a postcard, drop us a line